Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-2/lecture-materials/event-handling-in-react.md

 ## Review the Starter Code

+The starter code for this lesson picks up at the finished version of the styling lab.

 React's dev server will automatically open Mastermind in the browser, which should look like this: